“Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”

-What Music looks like at Heworth?
+What Music looks like at Heworth CE Primary School?

-- We have regular workshops led by students from the University of York music department covering a variety of different music styles.
+- We have regular workshops led by students from the University of York Music Department, covering a variety of different music styles

 How do our values shine through in Music?

-Children learn to trust one another through teamwork, taking responsibility for their part and trusting the rest of the group to do their best.
+Our children learn to trust one another through teamwork, taking responsibility for their part and trusting the rest of the group to do their best.
 They are encouraged to build a climate of trust and acceptance in music sessions so that everyone can be sure of a welcoming and accepting atmosphere for their efforts and responses.

 “Music can change the world, because it can change people” – Bono.
-The pieces that children hear and the songs they sing, teach and reinforce compassion, respect and love for one another.
+The pieces that our children hear and the songs they sing, teach and reinforce compassion, respect and love for one another.

 Musical skill is based upon regular practice and the resilience to keep going, with the reward being a new skill and ability.
 There are no short cuts in music, but when we persevere, progress is easy to see.